Showing posts with label poem. Show all posts

 Fourteen national cemeteries were established by 1862.

-Knoxville was established after the siege of the city and the Battle of Fort Sanders in 1863.
+Knoxville was established after the city's siege and the Battle of Fort Sanders in 1863.
 Cemetery plan,1892, National Archives and Records Administration.

 Lodge at City Point, Va., pre-1928.
 The first floor contained a cemetery office, living room, and kitchen for the superintendent's family; three bedrooms were upstairs.

-Most cemeteries were less than 10 acres, and layouts varied.
+Most cemeteries were less than 10 acres in size, and layouts varied.
 In the Act to Establish and Protect National Cemeteries on February 22, 1867, Congress funded new permanent walls or fences, grave markers, and lodges for cemetery superintendents.

 At first, only soldiers and sailors who died during the Civil War were buried in national cemeteries.
 In 1873, eligibility was expanded to all honorably discharged Union veterans, and Congress appropriated $ 1 million to mark the graves.
 Upright marble headstones